 However, creating 2 viewpoints does not take twice as long as making one.
 It is building the 3D scene itself that is the most significant and time-consuming part.
 Adding more viewpoints doesn’t require making anything from scratch.
 The majority of work here lies in tweaking the camera and the lighting settings, and then rendering.
 So, if for example, one project includes 2 viewpoints and another one 4 viewpoints, the difference in virtual tour creation time will be approximately 30-40%.

-Another aspect that can influence the creation timing is the need to achieve consistency in lighting and mood in all areas of all panoramic renders.
+Another aspect that can influence the timing of a house 3D virtual tour creation is the need to achieve consistency in lighting and mood in all areas of all panoramic renders.
 So, the more of them there are, the more time will be needed for post-production adjustments.

 #3.
 Custom 3D Modeling